Dan Severson

-Daniel Mark "Doc" Severson (born August 31, 1954) is an American Republican politician.
-He is a former member of the Minnesota House of Representatives who represented District 14A, which includes portions of Benton and Stearns counties in the north central part of the state.
+Daniel Mark Severson (born August 31, 1954) is a former member of the Minnesota House of Representatives who represented District 14A, which includes portions of Benton and Stearns counties in the north central part of the state.
 He is a retired U.S. Navy fighter pilot, business owner, and substitute teacher.
-As of 2022, Severson is a current candidate for the District 4 School Board Member of the Lee County School District in Florida.

 Early life, education, and military service

 Severson graduated from St. Cloud State University in St. Cloud in 1979 with a B.A. in Physics.
 He was a Navy fighter pilot, officer and commander from 1978 to 2000.

 Severson enlisted in the Navy in 1978 at the age of 21.
 Severson was in the Navy for 22 years, most of those years as a Strike-Fighter Pilot.
-Severson flew both the A-7 and FA-18 Hornet Strike Fighter during his career.
-Severson is a member of the United States Navy Fighter Weapons School also known as TOPGUN.
-Severson was stationed in Asia, Southern California, and Washington, D.C.
-During his time as a Naval Pilot, Severson's name was misread as Doc Severinsen, earning him the call sign "Doc".

 Minnesota House of Representatives

 Elections

 In 2002, after redistricting, Severson ran for the newly redrawn Minnesota House District 14A and won defeating DFL nominee Dennis Molitor 49%-47%.
 In 2004, he won re-election to a second term with 62% of the vote.
 In 2006, he won re-election to a third term with 54% of the vote.
 In 2008, he won re-election to a fourth term with 55% of the vote.